percona/percona-server/doc/source/tokudb/toku_backup.rst

   mysql> SET tokudb_backup_exclude='/lost\\+found($|/)';

-.. note:: In |Percona Server| :rn:`5.7.10-3` to address bug :backupbug:`125`, server ``pid`` file is excluded by default.
+.. note:: In **Percona Server for MySQL** :rn:`5.7.10-3` to address bug :backupbug:`125`, server ``pid`` file is excluded by default.
 If you're providing your own additions to the exclusions and have the ``pid`` file in the default location, you will need to add the mysqld_safe.pid entry.

 Throttling Backup Rate
 **********************